saoudrizwan/Dance/README.md

 ## License

 Dance uses the MIT license.
-Please file an issue if you have any questions or if you'd like to share how you're using this tool.
+Please file an issue if you have any questions or if you'd like to share how you're using Dance.

 ## Contribute